bbauska/W3Cx-4of5-thru-May-2024/README.md

 "example 1" [in the zip archive that contains all examples](https://courses.edx.org/assets/courseware/v1/e694f9e43a0ef0139fb57f71fae0d0ed/asset-v1:W3Cx+HTML5.2x+2T2020a+type@asset+block/upload.zip).

-### Example #2: similar example but using drag and drop instead of a file selector
+<h4>Example #2: similar example but using drag and drop instead of a file selector</h4>

 Here is much the same code, but this time it uses drag and drop to collect the filenames, not an input field.
 [Try it at